Gastroenterologists in Manchester, New Hampshire

 Tests to identify GI issues

-Your gastroenterologist may perform tests and imaging to help diagnose your condition, such as an endoscopy, colonoscopy, sigmoidoscopy, biopsy and X-ray.
-Treatment may include medication, or surgery may be needed.
-We will diagnose and treat you with the care you deserve.
+Your gastroenterologist may perform tests and imaging to help diagnose your condition, such as sigmoidoscopy, biopsy or X-ray.
+Additional diagnostic tests we offer include:

 - Bronchoscopy — A bronchoscopy allows a doctor to look into your trachea and lungs to identify, evaluate and diagnose various respiratory conditions and diseases.